eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 per the arguments of Ethereum researchers, high inflation could still lead to runaway staking if $$r$$ is sensitive enough.

-In our model the net effect of inflation on LI;ELF staking fraction equilibrium is reflected by taking the derivative
+In our model the net effect of inflation on staking fraction equilibrium is reflected by taking the derivative
 $$0<\left.\frac{ds^\star}{d\alpha}\right|^\star$$ assuming $$r,f$$ are
 implicit functions of $$\alpha$$.
 That is, the necessary condition